 In addition, Veolia is rolling out modern slavery awareness training as part of new staff inductions.
+In 2018 this resulted in the identification of an appropriate training video which is planned to become part of the mandatory induction process for all employees.

-Externally, Veolia is offering supply chain webinar training sessions to Tier 1 suppliers.
+Externally, Veolia has provided supply chain webinar training sessions to Tier 1 suppliers which was well received.
+Further training services are to be offered in 2019.
 Where suppliers seek more information, Veolia is offering advice and guidance on best practice.

-This statement is made pursuant to section 54(1) Modern Slavery Act 2015 and constitutes Veolia's Modern Slavery and Human Trafficking statement for the financial year ended 31 December 2017.
+This statement is made pursuant to section 54(1) Modern Slavery Act 2015 and constitutes Veolia's Modern Slavery and Human Trafficking statement for the financial year ended 31 December 2018.